howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 ### Defining the Schema

-Let's get to work on our schema.
-The GraphQL API is how we're going to expose our data to the web, so we're going to place the code for the schema in the web context of our application.
-Let's get that started by placing the following code in `lib/community/web/schema.ex`
+You're going to start by building out an empty Schema.
+The GraphQL API is how you're going to expose your data to the web, so you're going to place the code for the schema in the web context of your application.
+Get started by placing the following code in `lib/community/web/schema.ex`

 ```elixir(path=".../graphql-elixir/lib/community/web/schema.ex")
 defmodule Community.Web.Schema do